AntKss07/MatsyaN-Teen-Titans/README.md

 # 🐟 FishVision Agent

-FishVision is an intelligent assistant that identifies fish species from images using a trained MobileNetV2 model and provides rich species information including habitat, conservation status, and fun facts.
-Built with TensorFlow, Gradio, and modular Python workflows.
+FishVision is your friendly fish-identifying assistant!
+Just snap or upload a photo of a fish, and PiscisAI will tell you what species it is — instantly.
+Powered by a trained MobileNetV2 model, it doesn’t just stop at identification.
+You’ll also get interesting info about the fish’s habitat, conservation status, and even some fun facts.

+Built with TensorFlow, Gradio, and clean, modular Python code, FishVision is designed to be simple, fast, and surprisingly fun to use — whether you're a researcher, hobbyist, or just curious about the fish you saw on your last trip.
 ---

 ## 📦 Features